Inspiring the next generation of engineers

 ENGIE has over 200 employees at the Queen Elizabeth Olympic Park.
-Paula Denise Vaz Cudna, employed as a receptionist at Loughborough University, won the Individual Achievement Award at the LLDC Apprenticeship Awards this month.
+Paula Denise Vaz Cudna, employed as a receptionist at Loughborough University, won the Individual Achievement Award at the LLDC Apprenticeship Awards in July.
 A further 30 employees currently enrolled on Apprenticeships were recognised through a ‘Making it Happen’ Award.

 ENGIE is committed to supporting our people and the communities we serve, read more about how we are working towards a more sustainable future in OurFuture Plan.